ibm-cloud-docs/vpc/file_storage_vpc_about.md

 The following limitations apply to this release of {{site.data.keyword.filestorage_vpc_short}}.

-* Previous profiles are not supported when you provision a new file share, which is based on the `dp2` profile.
-However, earlier version file shares can continue to use existing profiles.
+* Previous profiles are not supported when you provision a file share.
+New file shares must use the `dp2` profile.
+However, earlier version file shares can continue to use their profiles.
 * Restricting file share access to specific virtual server instances and data encryption in transit is available only for shares that are based on the `dp2` profile.
 * Windows operating systems are not supported.
 * The minimum capacity is 10 GB per file share.